Colorado’s

 Interactive Project Map

 Click and zoom in on the interactive map below to see detailed views of Colorado’s Power Pathway segments.
 Learn more about each segment on the Project Description page.
+Visit our Permitting page or Construction page for more information on current activities.

 Additional revisions may be posted; please check back as this map will reflect the most up-to-date information.